toji/toji.dev/webgpu-best-practices/compute-vertex-data.md

 <details markdown=block>
   <summary markdown=span><b>Click here to see how to invoke this shader in JavaScript</b></summary>
-  For the sake of brevity I'm not going to provide accompanying JavaScript code for every shader snippet in this doc, but for the sake of reference, here's roughtly what the WebGPU calls necessary to dispatch the above shader would look like:
+  For the sake of brevity I'm not going to provide accompanying JavaScript code for every shader snippet in this doc, but for the sake of reference, here's roughly what the WebGPU calls necessary to dispatch the above shader would look like:

   ```js
   // One time initialization of the pipeline and uniform buffer